Letters to the Editor

 We accept pitches year-round and pay upon acceptance.
 We buy first publication rights and exclusivity for 60 days in all formats.
-Rates vary by story and range up to $1.25/word.
+Rates vary by story length, form, amount of research/sources, etc.

 We try to respond to every query we get, but if for some reason we don’t get back to you within two weeks, we’re probably not interested.